luismiguelcasadodiaz/push_swap/src/pushs/README.md

 ## Radix Sort in Push_swap.

-The aim of the previous section was to understand the algoritm and the concep of classification bucktes used in the shadow.
+The previous section aimed to understand the algorithm and the concept of classification buckets used in the shadow.

-we are restricted by two stacks.
+We are restricted by two stacks.
 Let's think about it as buckets for classification.

 Push_swap  sorts integers in the interval -2147483648 ..
 2147483647. if we had one bucket per digit (0..9), we have to loop over all numbers 10 times plus the positive/negative discrimination.
-A dataset of 100 integer requires 100 times 11 visits to each number.
+A dataset of 100 integers requires 100 times 11 visits to each number.
 That is 1100 visits.

 The point is that we have ONLY two buckets.
 We have to think in binary.
-This make thing worse as we require 32bits to represent the interval of valid integer to sort.
+This makes things worse as we require 32 bits to represent the interval of valid integer to sort.
 100 numbers times 32 visits.
 That is 3200 visits.

 After some consideration, we can see that we only have 100 numbers to sort.
 We have 100 positions.
 The positions are not affected by the size of the number to be sorted.
 Position 7 will always be position seven regardless of whether it has the value -2147483600 or the value 125.